 The surname Rennicks was first found in Cumberland where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Rennicks family

-Another 215 words (15 lines of text) covering the years 1688, 1662 and 1688 are included under the topic Early Rennicks History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rennicks research.
+Another 109 words (8 lines of text) covering the years 1688, 1662 and 1688 are included under the topic Early Rennicks History in all our PDF Extended History products and printed products wherever possible.

 Rennicks Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Rennicks has appeared include Renwick, Rennick and others.

 Early Notables of the Rennicks family (pre 1700)

 Distinguished members of the family include James Renwick (1662-1688), a Scottish minister, the last of the Covenanter martyrs, sentenced to die by hanging.
 He was the youngest child of Andrew Renwick (d.
 1 Feb.
 1676), a weaver, born near the village of Moniaive in the parish of Glencairn, Dumfriesshire.
 Several previous children had died in infancy; James received the careful training of an only child.
 Renwick refused to join the insurrection of 1685 under Archibald Campbell, ninth earl of Argyll.
 On 18 Oct., 1687, a...